 Use sparingly: Flavored or sweetened protein powder, honey, maple syrup, dates, sweetened or flavored yogurt

-Tip: Soak nuts for a couple hours to soften before adding to a smoothie.
+Tip: Soak the nuts for a couple of hours to soften before adding to a smoothie.
 Check protein powders (even “plain” varieties) for sugar content before adding them in.

-Cinnamon and cardamom are great add-ins to sweeter smoothies, while cilantro and parsley make great additions to veggie-based ones.
+Cinnamon and cardamom are great add-ins to sweeten smoothies, while cilantro and parsley make great additions to veggie-based ones.

-Start with 1/2 cup fruit and add more if needed to get your desired texture.
+Start with ½ cup of fruit and add more as needed to get your desired texture.

 Opt for: Avocado, grapefruit, papaya, berries, cranberries